Snowshoeing

 • Snowshoes

-• printout of this hike (click “Print” icon, top right, to download)
+• Printout of the hiking trail (click on "Print" to download)

 Safety information

-Use of the snowshoe trails and the information on this website is at hikers’ own risk.
-Local conditions may entail changes to routes.
-Valais/Wallis Promotion accepts no liability for the accuracy and completeness of information on this website.
+Use of the snowshoe routes and information on this website is at your own risk.
+Conditions on site may cause changes to the route.
+Valais/Wallis Promotion assumes no responsibility for the accuracy and completeness of the information on this website.

 Additional information